pharbst/How-to-OpenVPN/README.md

 1. `dev tun`: This line specifies the network device used for the VPN tunnel.
 In this case, it is set to `tun`.
 	- "tun" is a virtual network tunneling device that operates at the network layer (Layer 3) and is used for routing purposes.
 	- "tap" is a virtual network interface that operates at the data link layer (Layer 2) and is used for creating Ethernet-like bridges and connecting multiple networks together.

+1. `topology subnet` : This line sets the network topology mode for the OpenVPN server.
+The subnet topology mode treats the VPN network as a subnet and assigns IP addresses to clients from a defined IP address range.
+This mode is suitable for most VPN deployments where the server acts as the gateway for the connected clients.

 1. `ca /etc/ssl/certs/peters_selfsigned_trust_chain.pem`: This line specifies the path to the CA (Certificate Authority) certificate file.
 The CA certificate is used to verify the authenticity of the server's certificate.

 1. `cert /etc/openvpn/server/server.crt`: This line specifies the path to the server's certificate file.
 The server's certificate is used to authenticate the server to the clients.

 1. `key /etc/openvpn/server/server_private.key`: This line specifies the path to the server's private key file.
 The private key is used for cryptographic operations and should be kept secure.

+1. `dh /etc/openvpn/server/dh.pem` : This line specifies the path to the Diffie-Hellman (DH) parameter file.
+The DH parameters are used during the key exchange process to establish the shared secret key between the server and clients.
+The dh.pem file contains pre-generated DH parameters, which are necessary for the server's key exchange.

 1. `server 192.168.180.0 255.255.255.0`: This line defines the IP address pool for the VPN clients.
 In this case, it specifies that the server will assign IP addresses from the range 192.168.180.0 to 192.168.180.255 with a netmask of 255.255.255.0.